esl/elixirconf-eu-jekyll/_participants/marc-nickert.md

 ---
 name: Marc Nickert
-pic_url: "/assets/images/Marc_Nickert.jpg"
+pic_url: "/assets/images/Marc_Nickert.png"
 tagline: "Marc Nickert Student at FU Berlin "

 ---
-Born and raised in Berlin, Germany._x000D_
+Born and raised in Berlin, Germany.
-Studying Computer science and do event technic and Software development._x000D_ Love to dance Salsa and do sports._x000D_
+Studying Computer science and do event technic and Software development.
+Love to dance Salsa and do sports.
-They worked on distributed system in May languages._x000D_ And focused on Elixir for Ai about 1,5 years ago.
+They worked on distributed system in May languages.
+And focused on Elixir for Ai about 1,5 years ago.